xfbs/tmux-rs/README.md

 - incorrect translation of cmd_entry args_parse cb None, when should have been Some(cb): after translating cmd-display-menu immediately aborts on start
 - typo in rb_right macro, expanded to access left field
 - crashes when config file is completely commented out: missing early exit in cmdq_get_command, no return in function
+- Due to use after shadowing in client_.rs client_connect xasprintf usage found by using LSAN_OPTIONS=report_objects=1 leak on exit:

 - memcpy_(&raw mut tmp as *mut i8, in_, end); should have been: memcpy_(tmp, in_, end)
   -  because I switched to a pointer instead of buffer,but didn't change memcpy code